ignashub/zk-votely/README.md

 learning cases:

 - Prover enters private signal B.
 - Public signals are already given.
-(In this case you enter them through front-end, but it could be hard-coded).
+(In this case, you enter them through the front-end, but it could be hard-coded).
 - Intermediary signal D is calculated.
 - Signal D is summed up with signal C to get OUT signal which has to be 18.